valdolab/computer_vision/README.md

 # Computer vision
-## This is a repo for computer vision solutions, using mostly Transfer Learning, and for image classification tasks
+## This is a repo for computer vision solutions, using mostly Transfer Learning